 5. Estate, Trust, and Probate

-This held fairly steady until the great recession and the real estate and financial meltdown.
+This held fairly steady until the Great Recession and the real estate and financial meltdown.
 Attorney Malpractice claims tend to be a following indicator of the economy.
 Until as recently as 2011 Personal Injury attorney malpractice claims were still number 1 with family law rising.
-But about 2012, the real estate meltdown caught up with the legal profession and the report of attorney malpractice claims.
+But about 2012, the real estate meltdown caught up with the legal profession and attorney malpractice claims.
 Not surprising, Real Estate malpractice claims were number 1, followed by Personal Injury cases and Family Law.
 As the economy improved and the statute of limitations ran on many of the real estate claims, the mix of claims also changed.

 With the aging population and the baby boomers now retiring, estate, trust and probate malpractice claims are rising rapidly.
 And if not number one currently, they soon will be.
 With estate, trust, and probate work attorneys can face claims not only from the parties involved in the drafting of the documents but also from a non-party, such as a disgruntled beneficiary, who may seek to blame the lawyer who drafted that will or trust for the assets of the estate being less than anticipated.
 These time bombs can come from many unexpected places many years after the initial work was done.